 Anti-covid safety measures during Witcher School5 Żywiołów

-In Autumn 2020 we held three editions of Witcher School.
+In Autumn 2020 and 2021 we held several editions of Witcher School.
 Reaching the decision to organize them was not easy for us.
 Every event we organize involves a lot of responsibility and we have always cared about safety issues (and we still continue on improving in that field), but this time we faced (and are still facing) a much bigger problem – a pandemic.
 In order to provide a great but also safe experience, we introduced restrictions and safety measures in place that were supposed to diminish the danger.
 They aimed to not only satisfy the demands of the current government bylaws, but to even go above and beyond them – we wanted to do everything possible to make sure that everyone participating the event would feel safe.

 And, judging by the answers our players gave us in the evaluation forms we prepared for every edition, we accomplished our task!
 The vast majority of feedback we have received is positive.
 Some people even told us that they felt safer during Witcher School than anywhere else since the pandemic started!
 We have also received some constructive criticism that we will use to improve our solutions even further, but overall it seems that the safety measures did their job and everyone returned to their homes safe and sound.
 What is more, each edition was monitored by the representatives of the health department and not only did they have no concerns, but also praised our preparation.